-An important practice that should be evaluated with delayed planting is the maturity group (MG) of the variety or varieties that will be planted on the late-planted acres.
-Using the SOYMAP resource as a guide in this decision is recommended (Click here for details about how to use SOYMAP and links to the accessory resources for this tool).
-This tool allows a producer to enter the planting date and latitude of the location that will be planted to find the best MG for that planting date at the designated location, as well as the estimated maturity date for the variety planted on an indicated date.
-It may be that seed of the variety or varieties already on hand to be planted will still be the best choice, but this tool will provide guidance for determining if that is the case, and for estimating when these late-planted soybeans will be ready for harvest (click here for a Planting Date White Paper on this website).
+An important decision that should be considered with delayed planting is the maturity group [MG] of the variety or varieties that will be planted on the late-planted acres.
+Using the SOYMAP resource as a guide in this decision is recommended.
+Click here for details about how to use SOYMAP and links to the accessory resources for this tool.

+SOYMAP is a tool that allows a producer to enter the planting date and latitude of the location that will be planted to find the best MG for that planting date and location, as well as the estimated maturity date for the variety planted on an indicated date.
+It may be that seed of the variety or varieties already on hand to be planted will still be the best choice, but this tool will provide guidance for determining if that is the case, and for estimating when these late-planted soybeans will be ready for harvest.
+Click here for a Planting Date White Paper on this website.

 Also, SOYSTAGE, a tool developed by scientists at the Univ. of Arkansas, can be used to predict when important reproductive stages of varieties in these late plantings will occur.
-Since SOYSTAGE initializes from emergence date and not planting date, be sure to record the emergence date that should occur about 5 days after planting at this late date.
+Since SOYSTAGE initializes from emergence date and not planting date, be sure to record the emergence date that should occur about 5 days after planting.